oscaroregan/portfolio/tow-boogie/index.md

 The craft is powered by a 14s10P lithium-ion battery pack built with LG M50LT cells, chosen for their efficiency at low to medium discharge rates.
 The battery boasts a 48 Ah total capacity and supports a continuous discharge of 5000 W, managed by a Battery Management System (BMS) for temperature, voltage, and cell balancing.

 The pack was assembled using 3D-printed cell holders for precise alignment and structural rigidity.
 Each cell is connected using 0.15 mm pure nickel strips, spot-welded for secure, low-resistance joints.
-To enable the use of lug connectors instead of soldered leads, 3 mm pure copper bus bars were fabricated and tapped with M3 threads to fasten the nickel strips — giving the pack a clean, modular design and simplifying discharge wiring.
+To enable the use of lug connectors instead of soldered leads, 3 mm pure copper bus bars were fabricated and tapped with M3 threads to fasten the nickel strips, giving the pack a clean, modular design and simplifying discharge wiring.

 Charging is handled through the BMS with a 5 A charger connected via an XT30 port, while discharge to the VESCs is managed through QS8 anti-spark connectors for safe, high-current operation.
 The completed pack is insulated and protected with fish paper, Kapton tape, and heat shrink, ensuring electrical isolation and mechanical durability.